 EF is getting nice and fat off that mommie milk, but we made it to Saffron Indian Cuisine.
 We had been to the previous restaurant in the same location, and found Saffron to be at least as good, if not better than its predecessor.
 The decor is unchanged, there seems to have been little staff turnover, and while the menu is different, the food is very good.
 We had the lunch buffet, but I hear that dinner is also great.
 My friends over at the NOVA Restaurant Blog had similarly superlative things to say about Saffron.

 I’d definitely check out The Hundred-Foot Journey after a nice meal at your favorite Indian or French restaurant (bonus points for Indian-French fusion).
 It was a great movie, and a great way to end a fun day.
-As much as EF enjoys walks in the snow and watching the snow fall, I’m about ready for spring.by rsiv with no comments yet
+As much as EF enjoys walks in the snow and watching the snow fall, I’m about ready for spring.by rsiv with

 For Marti Gras this year, my mom decided to fix up some gumbo.
 She’d never done it before, but it turned out amazing.